 There are many in Bamenda at this moment with no access to food or medical supplies.
 At this time, we are doing what we can to mobilise donations and get these people the help they need.

 For a community to flourish it must be able to sustain itself.
 So that is why sustainability is at the centre of what we do.
 Sustainable farming is farming ecologically by promoting methods and practices that are economically viable, environmentally sound and protect public health.
 These farms are at the core of our work.

-Our desire is that the communities we help to build will continue long after the team are gone.
-That is why we value of the importance of passing on the skills and knowledge required to live sustainably.
+Our desire is that the communities we help to build will continue long after our team has gone.
+That is why we value the importance of passing on the skills and knowledge required to live sustainably.
 We do not just arrive, build farms, and leave but rather we are passionate about teaching communities how to create the farms themselves, along with all the methods and practices required to maintain them.
 This is how we will make our mission truly sustainable